Onigiri (Rice Balls)

 Instructions

-- I used Umeboshi (pickled plum), Okaka (bonito flakes), and Tuna.
+• I used Umeboshi (pickled plum), Okaka (bonito flakes), and Tuna.
 For Umeboshi, deseed the plums then divide the flesh into three chunks.
 For Okaka, place bonito flakes into a small mixing bowl and combine with soy sauce and mirin.
-For Tuna, drain the brine or olive oil and mix with 1 tbs mayonnaise.
+For Tuna, drain the brine or olive oil and mix with 1 tbsp mayonnaise.

-- Place cling wrap over a rice bowl.
+• Place plastic wrap over a rice bowl.

-- Place 1/6 of the cooked rice ( 3/4 cup or 120g) over the centre of the cling wrap and make a well.
+• Place ⅙ of the cooked rice ( 3/4 cup or 120g) over the centre of the plastic wrap and make a well.

-- Wrap the cling wrap over the rice and squeeze and mould the rice into a triangle shape with your hands.
+• Wrap the plastic wrap over the rice and squeeze and mould the rice into a triangle shape with your hands.

-- Remove the cling wrap and cover the bottom of the rice triangle with a nori sheet and set aside.
+• Remove the plastic wrap and cover the bottom of the rice triangle with a nori sheet and set aside.

 Notes